-The museum had a large collection of German colour charts.
-These colour charts have been donated to the Textiltechnikum in Mönchengladbach.
+The museum had a large collection of German color cards.
+These color cards have been donated to the Textiltechnikum in Mönchengladbach.
 This museum has a large collection of dyes and is conducting research into the German dyestuff industry.

-At the beginning of the 19th century, Paris was the most important centre for textile design.
+At the beginning of the 19th century, Paris was the most important center for textile design.
 From all over Europe and North America textile entrepreneurs came to Paris for inspiration.
 From the 1930s, style services developed in Paris, companies that collected the latest textile samples and circulated them around the world.
-Subscriptions to this service was expensive, but it not as expensive as going to Paris and other places where new trends arose (also Berlin and Vienna at that time).
+Subscriptions to this form are expensive, but it not as expensive as going to Paris and other places where new trends arose (also Berlin and Vienna at that time).